na-na-hi/renget/archive/theargentcomet.md

 ---
 #####**Prequel: [The Gifting Comet](https://rentry.org/fh7v6vcz) %limegreen%[SFW]%%**

-You don't *have* to read it but it helps set up this story.
+You don't *have* to read it but even though it was written as a humorous one-shot, it very much helps set up this story.

 ---